 For offline installation from file, the Installation Wizard process is identical.

 When the model installation is executed, Jedox Web generates the required content locations e.g. in “Reports” and “Reports Designer”; model contents there are always located within the “Models” group.
 If the Model includes database contents, the installer will execute one or several Jedox Database Scripts to set these contents up.

 2. Panel “My Models”

 The “My Models” panel provides an overview for all models that were created, or installed, on the local Jedox Web server.
-In a new installation of Jedox 7.0 (or an updated Jedox 6.0 installation), the “My Models” panel will most likely be empty.
+Starting with Jedox 7.0, the “My Models” panel will most likely be empty.
 When Models are installed, they are listed in a hierarchical structure on the left side, with a detailed list in the main Window.
 The user can navigate to the reports of a specific model from “My Models” by clicking the arrow icon.
 Reports are however of course also accessible by navigating directly to the Reports section of Jedox Web.

 The list in “My Models” will also show if an Update is available in the Marketplace for one or more of the installed Models.